Last updated 11th February, 2025

 Lead apron flashing is the easiest job but step flashing is much more difficult as it requires cutting in angles to match the slope of the roof.

 Replacing a chimney back box can be difficult and expensive as it often involves removing lots of tiles.
-But the most expensive part of any lead replacement job is the cost of the lead itself, closely followed by the access up to the roof which often involves scaffolding.
+But the most expensive part of any lead replacement job is the repair cost, which includes the cost of the lead itself, closely followed by the access up to the roof which often involves scaffolding.

 The most common problem with replacing lead chimney flashing is damage to the roof tiles which need removing as part of the job.
 Roof tiles are generally cheap but if a lot of them are damaged, particularly if they are cemented in, this can mean substantial additional labour costs!